-As it had been such a nice morning I decided to take advantage of the weather and seek out Stannon stone circle to the east of Harpur’s Downs which is itself north east of St Breward.
+As it had been such a nice morning I decided to take advantage of the weather and seek out Stannon stone circle on Stannon Moor to the east of Harpur’s Downs which is itself north east of St Breward.

 From the east, after passing the Jamaica Inn on the left and driving on for a further 4 miles or so, I turned right off the A30 at the St Breward turning opposite the left turn for Temple at the end of the dual carriageway.
 Over the cattle grid and I wound my way across a typical moorland road.
 Went past the left-hand turning for Treswigga (opposite this turn is the track to the Trippet stones just seen on the right) and carried straight on following the signs to St Breward.
 Over the Delford Bridge and passed the branch to East Rose on the right.
 I came into St Breward at the northern end called Churchtown and passed a pub then the church on the right at the very end of the village.
 Straight north from here until the road sweeps around to the right then comes to a hairpin bend sharp left.
 Don’t take it, instead take the road to the right at this point and over a cattle grid which takes you directly to Harpur’s Downs after keeping to the left at a couple of forks in the lane.
 You will come to a sign indicating a dead-end but with Stannon written across it.
 You’re nearly there.
 You will come directly to the entrance to Stannon China Clay works on the left and after that the road becomes a bit iffy for about 300 yards leading up to Stannon circle which you will see on the right on reaching the crown of the rising road.
 I grounded my car once but mainly because I have lowered suspension which didn’t deal with the potholes too well.
 Parking on the edge of the track is not a problem, but turning there is if you haven’t got a 4x4 as the grass verge drops away making it difficult to turn.
 There may be easier turning further up the track but I took a chance and got away with it even though the ground was very soft, but don’t push your luck!